takoda1/student-success/README.md

 7. Run node index.js
 8. Install postman to make requests, or use curl.

+## Future notes
+Run the react app on process.env.port (provided/populated by heroku) and run the api on another port; have the react app talk to the api using the api endpoints.

 ## Heroku deployment

 Currently, deploys to master on the repo takoda1/student-success automatically deploy to heroku.